Shrimp Pesto Rice Bowls

 Step 3

 Marinate shrimp.
-Place the shrimp in a large plastic bag.
+Place the shrimp in a bowl or large plastic bag.
 Add pesto sauce and marinate for an hour or so.
+(You may want to reserve a little pesto sauce for serving.)

 Step 4